LeHubca/lehub-website/docs/jekyll_events/_posts/2025-02-21-care_101_workshop.md

 ---
 <!--StartFragment-->

 If we want to build a society that puts care before profit, we need to put the practice of care before productivity in our personal lives and climate justice organizing.
-Failing to center care in our movement spaces means leaving the needs of those most impacted by systems of oppression behind.\
-\
-Additionally, learning the skills to build cultures of care in our grassroots groups can help make our groups more accessible, anti-oppressive and guard against burnout.

-In this first workshop in the HUB's Care series, participants will leave the session with the knowledge and tools to:

-* Identify and advocate for your and others' care needs
-* Promote group safety through the SCARF model
-* Incorporate Care Webs in your organizing groups
-* Give and receive constructive feedback by using healthy communication principles.
+In this interactive workshop, participants will learn about care needs, medical/social models of disability, the capitalist & colonial co-option of care, and how to implement care practices.

 [R﻿egister here!](https://us02web.zoom.us/meeting/register/pYiP5p7sREG3hjWxM-EOHQ)